13th Maine Infantry Regiment: The Campaign Ends

 The 13th marched southeast along the southern bank, occasionally seeing the flotilla shell rebel forces on the north bank.
 Midday May 15, the column stopped at Snaggy Point.
 John Warner had been carrying mail from the expedition south when it had been taken by the rebels.
 The 13th saw this mail torn open as the Confederates had been looked for money and found some of their own letters.
-En route to the Mississippi, an running 12 mi engagement of a series of successful Union flanking movements was fought on the road to Mansura on May 16.
+En route to the Mississippi, a running 12 mi engagement of a series of successful Union flanking movements was fought on the road to Mansura on May 16.
 In this action, the 13th was under artillery fire several times but found the Confederates had already retreated out of rifle range as the regiment advanced.
 In the halt at Masura, the 13th and its brigade discovered a shed with a large supply of tobacco and twenty barrels of salt meat intended for the rebel forces.
 The 13th and its brigade mates soon replenished their tobacco supply and seized the meat.

 The 13th and the rest of the Union force suffered no casualties.
 The 13th was kept ready but never played no part in the Yellow Bayou, the final conflict of the campaign which took place on May 18 with significant casualties in a burning forest.
 Transport ships were lashed together to allow Union forces to cross the wide Atchafalaya River.
 The force finally reached the Mississippi on May 21 and went into camp at Morganza.

 In this failed campaign, since March 7, the 13th Maine had marched over 500 mi, had performed well at Mansfield and Pleasant Hill, and had been shelled at Cane River and Mansura.